 What is Swing Dance?

 Lindy Hop (or just “Lindy”) is what you will see most of the time when you come to a Swing Dance.
 It’s an energetic dance that involves both 8-count and 6-count rhythms with triple steps, as well as elements borrowed from Charleston and Vernacular Jazz.
 Although performance Lindy Hop (such as with routines or within a “jam circle”) often involves lifts and high flying aerials (also known as air steps), social dancing Lindy Hop doesn’t require leaving the ground!
-Lindy Hop is characterized by a low, relaxed posture, an elastic connection to your partner, and a rhythmic bounce–or pulse–that matches the music it is danced to.
+Lindy Hop is characterized by a low, relaxed posture, an elastic connection to your partner, and a rhythmic bounce–or pulse–that matches the music.

 East Coast Swing

 East Coast Swing is a term generally used to describe a simplified version of Lindy Hop that primarily uses 6-count moves.
 The basic rhythm of East Coast Swing is “quick-quick, slow, slow” or “quick-quick, triple-step, triple-step.”
 That may sound complicated until you realize that a single slow step can be replaced with a triple step.
 You could call what we teach in our beginner drop-in lesson “East Coast Swing,” but we prefer to think of it as just “Swing.”
 Rather than being a separate dance, “East Coast Swing” is a subset of the patterns, moves, and techniques we use in Lindy Hop.
 East Coast Swing is danced to swing music, making it a Swing Dance by our definition.

 A broad category including solo charleston, vernacular jazz, some forms of tap, black bottom, cake walk, and others.
 Solo jazz may be danced alone, or you might see it in a “circle jam”, where dancers sometimes steal each others moves and try to one-up each other.
 Solo jazz routines such as the Shim Sham, the Tranky Doo, and the Big Apple are often performed (without advance notice) by a larger number of dancers and can make for quite a spectacle!

 Savoy Blues and Slow Drag